Sarahligbe/kubernetes-cluster/README.md

 - ArgoCD for continuous deployment of the applications in the kubernetes cluster.

 ## Directory details
 1. The Infrastructure directory contains the terraform script to set up the EKS cluster and install cert-manager, nginx ingress controller, karpenter, prometheus, grafana, and loki.
 Github actions does the CI and sets this directory up.

+You can delete the backend in the providers.tf file to run it locally or use your own s3 backend.

 2. The K8s directory contains the applications - the sockshop microservice app and the portfolio app.
 It also contains the grafana dashboard for to monitor the sockshop performance.
 ArgoCD does the CD and sets this directory up.
 I used the ArgoCD Application set to set up the CD since I was deploying more than one application.